 Risk Management - Foreign exchange risk management allows the trader to define himself as a trader in terms of risk vs. odds.
 Smart risk management puts under control the levels of risks that the trader wishes to take throughout his trading.
 Risk management should determine your Forex trading strategies.
 It is designed to preserve the value of your currency inflows and investments, while enabling you to manage your initial trades.

 RSI (Relative Strength Index) - A technical indicator that works on a 0 to 100 scale.
 The area below 30 signals a buying opportunity and the area above 70 signals a selling opportunity.

 Sanctions - Sanctions refer to the actions taken by a country or countries against other countries for political reasons, resulting in a loss of business and diminishing appeal of related currencies.Sanctions refer to the actions taken by a country or countries against other countries for political reasons, resulting in a loss of business and diminishing appeal of related currencies.

 Scalping - A very frantic strategy for short, intraday trades.
 Based on openings of many positions, when the earnings potential from a single position is small, but the total earnings potential from a lot of winning positions simultaneously is high.
 A Scalping Strategy helps to reduce risks, but its disadvantages are the need for high trading capital and the high number of spreads you will have to pay your brokers.

-Sell Limit - A sell limit order is a type of pending order that allows a trader to put instructions in the trading software (Mt4), to purchase a security at a specified price.
+Sell Limit - A sell limit order is a type of pending order that allows a trader to put instructions in the trading software (MT4), to purchase a security at a specified price.
 It's placed above the CMP (current market price) if a trader expects that the price will plunge back after soaring to a specific trading level.
 Here, the trader aims to sell at high to buy at a lower price.

-Sell Stop - A sell stop order is a type of pending order that allows a trader to put instructions in the trading software (Mt4), to purchase a security at a specified price.
+Sell Stop - A sell stop order is a type of pending order that allows a trader to put instructions in the trading software (MT4), to purchase a security at a specified price.
 It's placed below the CMP (current market price) if a trader expects that the price will plunge further on the breakage of a certain level.

 Sentiment Analysis - A study to predict a crowd psychology or herding behavior to determine the direction of the price movement of a security.
 The crowd psychology is often derived from an expectation of an outcome.
 This type of trading strategy is called Trading the Market Sentiment.